Life Care Plan

 Children with cerebral palsy (CP) will likely need assistance for a lifetime.
 That makes a Life Care Plan an important tool, because it details the unique physical and financial needs of your child’s situation.

-Before we received our verdict or settlement for birth injuries, the judge ordered a Life Care Plan.
-This helps the judge or jury decide on how much money the family should receive to take care of your child for life, whether it’s for everyday needs like diapers or for long-term needs such as education and major surgeries.
+Before we received our verdict or settlement for birth injuries, a judge ordered the creation of a life care plan.
+This helps the judge or jury decide how much money your family should receive to take care of your child for life, whether it’s for everyday needs like diapers and wheelchairs or for long-term needs such as education and major surgeries.

 Find a Certified Life Care Planner Outside a Lawsuit

-Even if a lawsuit is not involved, Life Care Planning is a valuable tool for families.
-The social worker at the hospital where your child was born, or a family attorney, should be able to refer you to a qualified life care planner.
-Be aware that your insurance company also employs life care planners, but that it would be best that you find your own.
+Even if a lawsuit is not involved, Life Care Planning is still a valuable tool for CP families.
+The social worker at the hospital where your child was born, or your family attorney, should be able to refer you to a qualified Life Care Planner.
+Be aware that while your insurance company employs Life Care Planners, it would be best that you find your own.
 Make sure whoever you use is a Certified Life Care Planner.
 This person must be knowledgeable about your child’s injury, understand the long-term effects of that injury and know your financial situation.
 He or she works with your child’s doctors, nurses and rehabilitation specialists to create a plan that is specific to your child.

 Plan if Parents Can No Longer Be Primary Caregivers